 On rare occasions, it is appropriate for a student to accelerate through the math curriculum.
 This is only done between eighth and ninth grade with the approval of the Math Department.
 It involves self-directed summer study of school-provided materials followed by an exam before the start of the ninth grade year.
-Students interested in pursuing other summer math programs should discuss their plans with the math department.
-This will allow us to help select a course of study that is best for the student and least likely to create conflicts with our curriculum.
+Students interested in pursuing this option should inform their eighth grade math teacher who will then connect them to the appropriate people and resources at the Upper School.